Diploma (FH)

 • General or subject-specific higher education entrance qualification or entrance qualification for universities of applied sciences or admission test

-• Applicants with a qualification as a technician, business economist, master craftsman or similar Completion of advanced vocational training in accordance with §17(3) of the SächsHSFG must take part in a counseling interview for general university admission.
+• Applicants with a qualification as a technician, business economist, master craftsman or similar Completion of advanced vocational training according to §18(3) of the SächsHSFG must take part in a counseling interview for general university admission.

 • KIA: Training, internship or qualification contract with a KIA company (application directly to the cooperating company)